In the SEO world, topical authority is becoming increasingly important. But what exactly is it? And how can you ensure that […]By Aayush

 For anybody that has been doing Search Engine Optimization for a long time, advanced Google search operators—that is, special commands, which make the regular ol’ searches appear laughably basic—are not new.
 It is simple to remember most of the search operators.
 They are short commands, which stick in your mind.
 However, to know knowing how you must use them efficiently is a different story.
-Most of the SEOs know basics, but some have mastered it.
+Most SEOs know the basics, but some have mastered them.

 SEO Guide to Advanced Google Search Operators